Hardtail or full suspension? Trail vs. enduro? 27.5″ or 29″? Aluminum or carbon?

 |Pro||XTR Di2||X01 Eagle|

-To find out more about individual groupsets, visit this extensive guide from Bikeradar.
+To learn more about individual groupsets, visit this extensive guide from Bikeradar.

 Mountain bikes come with rim or disc brakes.
 Nowadays, only cheap mountain bikes come with rim brakes.
 More expensive bikes are almost exclusively equipped with disc brakes.